Hornbill-Docs/esp-config/esp-config/organizational-data/groups-and-teams.md

 * Planning the group structure
 * Adding users to groups

-* Are there any settings?
-* Can this be automated?
-* Teams vs groups

 ## Before you begin
 * Admin user access is required
 * Knowledge of the existing structure of your organization